 In 1995, the Turkish government signed an agreement with IAI of Israel to update about 54 of Turkey's F-4Es.
 The update program included structural strengthening and an avionics improvement package similar to the Israeli Phantom 2000 configuration, but with some changes as per Turkish requirements, leading to the designation of "Phantom 2020".
 As with Israeli Phantom 2000s, Turkish Phantom 2020s have the ability to carry the big Popeye ASM, that weapon having been acquired by the Turks.

 There were some political delays in implementing the update program, but the first Phantom 2020 flew in 1999.
-In that same year, the THK issued a requirement for updating their RF-4Es as well.
-The THK Phantoms remain in service; as mentioned above, Turkey has obtained some machines retired by Israel.
+The first 26 aircraft were rebuilt in Israel, and the other 28 in Turkey.
+Also in 1999, the THK issued a requirement for updating their RF-4Es.
+As mentioned above, Turkey did obtain some machines retired by Israel, but the fleet has been dramatically reduced, and the F-4 will be completely out of Turkish service by 2020.

 * Under the PEACE ICARUS program, Greece received 56 F-4Es and 8 RF-4Es, all new-build aircraft, the first of them being received by the Elliniki Polimiki Aeroporia (EPA, the Greek Air Force) in March 1974, and deliveries continuing through 1978.
 The EPA received another batch of 28 ex-USAF F-4Es in 1991 and a batch of 29 ex-Luftwaffe RF-4Es, nine of them for spares cannibalization, in 1993.
 Some sources claim that Greek Phantoms were involved in air combat with Turkish Phantoms during a squabble over Cyprus in 1977, the Greeks getting the worst of it.

 Some of the older EPA F-4Es were fitted with the Zeus RWR system, featuring antennas distributed over the aircraft, including distinctive antennas fitted just behind the intakes.
-The Zeus RWR is capable enough to allow these aircraft to operate in the defense-suppression role, and the EPA acquired AGM-88A HARMs for this purpose.
+The Zeus RWR was capable enough to allow these aircraft to operate in the defense-suppression role, and the EPA acquired AGM-88A HARMs for that purpose.

-The update still remains generally similar to the Luftwaffe KWS-ICE update, with AN/APG-65 radar and AMRAAM carriage at the core, but Elbit was able to provide more cost-effective components for the other avionics improvements.
-The initial two conversions were performed in Germany, with the first performing its maiden flight on 28 April 1999, but the remainder of the updates were performed by Hellenic Aerospace Industries (HAI) in Greece, using kits supplied under the contract.
+The update was generally similar to the Luftwaffe KWS-ICE update, with AN/APG-65 radar and AMRAAM carriage at the core, but Elbit was able to provide more cost-effective components for the other avionics improvements.
+The initial two conversions were performed in Germany, with the first performing its maiden flight on 28 April 1999; the remainder of the updates were performed by Hellenic Aerospace Industries (HAI) in Greece, using kits supplied under the contract.

-HAI has also performed structural upgrades on EPA Phantoms, including a number of aircraft not intended the DASA upgrade program.
-The EPA is also acquiring a range of new weapons and systems for their updated Phantoms, in particular the Israeli Rafael Litening targeting pod.
-With such improvements, the EPA hopes to keep its Phantoms combat-effective at least until late in this decade.
+HAI also performed structural upgrades on EPA Phantoms, including a number of aircraft not put through the DASA upgrade program.
+The EPA has also acquired a range of new weapons and systems for their updated Phantoms, in particular the Israeli Rafael Litening targeting pod.
+However, the Phantom is on the fade in Greece, and is also likely to be completely out of service by the end of the decade, or possibly early in the next.

 * Under the PEACE ALFA program, 36 F-4Cs were transferred from the USAF to Spain in 1971, followed by an additional batch of four F-4Cs and four RF-4Cs in 1978.
 All the surviving F-4Cs were withdrawn from service with the Ejercito del Aire (EdA / Spanish Air Force) in 1990, to be replaced by new McDonnell Douglas F/A-18 Hornets.